Neil Robinson (baseball): Memphis Red Sox

 At the end of the 1937 season, despite their success on the field, the Cincinnati Tigers disbanded.
 The Memphis Red Sox, also founding members of the Negro American League, acquired Robinson and several other players from the Tigers as the 1938 season started.
 Robinson remained with the Red Sox for fifteen years until his retirement in 1952.
 During that time he was the team's top player and biggest attraction.
 From 1938 to 1948 he was Memphis’ leading hitter with 167 RBIs and a batting average of .299.
-Over the 38 year history of the Memphis Red Sox, Robinson was the greatest hitter the team would ever have on its rooster.
+Over the 38-year history of the Memphis Red Sox, Robinson was the greatest hitter the team would ever have on its roster.

 The new talent that Memphis acquired from the former Tigers, including Robinson, had an immediate effect on the team.
 The Red Sox were in first place at the end of the first half of the 1938 season which earned them a spot in league championship series against the Atlanta Black Crackers.
-In the abbreviated two game series Robinson lead the Red Sox offense by going four for four with a walk, two home runs, five RBIs.
+In the abbreviated two-game series Robinson led the Red Sox offense by going four for four with a walk, two home runs, five RBIs.

-Robinson played in his first East-West game in 1938.
-His inside the park homerun scored three runs and led the West to a 5–4 victory over the East.
+Robinson played in his first East-West All Star game in 1938.
+His inside the park home run scored three runs and led the West to a 5–4 victory over the East.

 In 1939 Robinson continued to hit the baseball out of park for the Red Sox.
 This led the Memphis Commercial Appeal newspaper to dub him the “negro home run artist.”
 Neil hit twenty-five home runs against league teams in both barnstorming games and official league games.
 He hit fifty-four home runs against all levels of competition.
-His batting average though dropped to .275, but another home run at the East West All Star game helped lead the West to victory.
+While Robinson's batting average dropped to .275, another home run at the East-West All Star game helped lead the West to victory.